grpc-ecosystem/awesome-grpc/readme.md

 <a name="other-elm"></a>
 ### Elm

-- [elm-protobuf](https://github.com/tiziano88/elm-protobuf) - protobuf plugin generating elm code from proto definitions
+- [elm-protobuf](https://github.com/tiziano88/elm-protobuf) - Protoc plugin generating elm code from proto definitions

 <a name="other-ts"></a>
 ### TypeScript